bandwidthcom/acrobits-catapult-reference-app-voice-android/README.md

 Bandwidth Voice Reference Android App
 ===============================

-This project is a fully functioning Android app that leverages the BWsip framework to register users, and make and receive calls.
-Bandwidth’s provides the Mobile SDK and Reference Apps as “Beta”, free of charge to try and use.
-If you are looking for a fully supported commercial Mobile SDK for iOS and Android compatible with Bandwidth platform and services, please contact us.
+This project is a fully functioning Android app that leverages the Acrobits SDK to register users, and make and receive calls.
+Acrobits provides a fully featured commercial SDK for mobile applications that wish to integrate voice capabilities and is fully compatible with Bandwidth's endpoint.

 ![App screenshot](https://github.com/bandwidthcom/catapult-reference-app-voice-android/blob/master/screenshot.png)

+This application comes with a trial version of the Acrobits SDK that terminate calls after 1 minute.

 ##Before you start
 Before you get started, there are a few things that you will need to have set up first.
  - [Android Studio](http://developer.android.com/sdk/index.html)
  - [Android SDK set up and configured](http://developer.android.com/sdk/installing/index.html)
- - A [device](http://developer.android.com/tools/device.html) or an [emulator](http://developer.android.com/tools/devices/emulator.html) (ARMv7) to debug the app on
+ - A [device](http://developer.android.com/tools/device.html) or an [emulator](http://developer.android.com/tools/devices/emulator.html) to debug the app on
  - An account set up on the [Bandwidth Application Platform](https://catapult.inetwork.com/)

 ###Setting up your Bandwidth account